 SECTION 8.
 G.S.
 58-21-65 reads as rewritten:

 "§ 58-21-65.
 Licensing of surplus lines licensee.

-nonadmitted insurer, unless he possesses a current surplus lines insurance
+insurance with any nonadmitted insurer, unless he possesses a current surplus

 (b) The Commissioner shall issue a surplus lines license to any qualified holder of a current property broker's or agent's license, but only when the broker or agent has:

 (1) Remitted the fifty dollars ($50.00) annual fee to the Commissioner;

 (2) Submitted a completed license application on a form supplied by the Commissioner, and the application has been approved by the Commissioner;

 (3) Passed a qualifying examination approved by the Commissioner; except that all holders of a license prior to July 11, 1985 shall be deemed to have passed such an examination; and

 (4) Repealed by Session Laws 2004-199, s.
 20(c), effective August 17, 2004.